unalgithub/GezZonguldak/README.md

-# GezZonguldak-Mobile
+#GezZonguldak-Mobile
-#created from Göktuğ Külah
+#created from Ünal Çot